mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Sunday, 14 September 2025

-- The average temperature today is 17.02˚C,
+- The average temperature today is 15.63˚C,
-- With highs of 17.77˚C and lows of 16.08˚C,
+- With highs of 16.1˚C and lows of 15.38˚C,
-- It may feel like 17.13˚C with scattered clouds
+- It may feel like 15.49˚C with light rain
-- The wind speed is 9.26m/s and visibility is 10000m
+- The wind speed is 8.49m/s and visibility is 10000m
-- The pressure is 999hPa and humidity is 90%
+- The pressure is 999hPa and humidity is 86%
 - The sun will rise at 05:41 and set at 18:26

 <!-- weather_marker ends -->